 The following is the first of three excerpts from a feature article, written by Rob Weinhold, Fallston Group Chief Executive, and published by “Captive International” in July 2020.
 Read part two here and part three here.

-The importance and value of crisis leadership has perhaps never been more apparent than it has been in 2020.
+The importance and value of crisis leadership has perhaps never been more apparent than it has been in recent years.
 Companies across the globe have been bombarded by one societal crisis after another.
 Every time a leader delivers a message—be it at a board meeting, media interview, keynote, all-staff meeting, community event, or on a social platform—the reputational piggy bank realizes a light deposit or heavy withdrawal.
 Thinking strategically about what the right message is and how it will resonate with many micro, diverse communities will help assure your reputational and cash balances pay incremental dividends over time.

 I’ve learned from many leaders who communicate spectacularly under duress.
 The best communicators are obsessive about every syllable they utter, facial expression, piece of clothing and message point they deliver.
 They’ve learned how to steer clear of organizational jargon.
 They are detail-oriented and compassionately deliver messages in a conversational way that quickly and emotionally connects with those who consume their words.
 They are analytical, well-timed and process loads of information, almost instantaneously.
 They have a steady hand under pressure no matter the gravity of the situation or tightness of deadline.
 They understand the big picture, it’s what they do best: seeing the whole room and moving people to proper perspective, balance, and action.